integrativesoft/lara/README.md

 Lara can be used to develop either websites or desktop apps with an HTML5 frontend.

-The source code contains a [Sample project](https://github.com/integrativesoft/lara/tree/master/src/SampleProject).
+The source code contains a sample project that is also available as a separate [repository](https://github.com/integrativesoft/larasample/tree/master).

 We welcome questions and feedback!
 Write to us [here](https://integrative.b-cdn.net/feedback_lara_briskforms.html).